twitter/compose-rules/README.md

 This is where these static checks come in.
 We want to detect all the potential issues even before they reach the code review state, and foster a healthy Compose adoption.

+Check out the project website for more information: https://twitter.github.io/compose-rules

 ## Static checks for Compose bundled in this repo

 The comprehensive list of what these rules will check for is in [the rules documentaton](https://github.com/twitter/compose-rules/blob/main/docs/rules.md).
 It contains both what we check for and why are we doing that, so giving it a good read is encouraged.